chodgesfigma/sds-mono/packages/sds-figma-code-connect/README.md

 # SDS Figma Code Connect

-This package contains configurations for syncing this component library with Figma, via Code Connect.
+This package contains configurations for syncing this component library with a Figma Design Library, via `Code Connect`.

 ## Usage